Multicell experiments for marginal treatment effect estimation of digital ads: Empirical approach

 Assumption \ref{assum:exp3} requires that the probability of treatment conditional on eligibility varies across cells.
 The extent to which the experimenter is able to induce this variation is context-specific.\footnote{In settings where treatment is solely an active choice by the experimental unit, this might be more difficult to achieve.
 For example, when treatment is enrollment in a job training program, the decision of whether to enroll in the program is entirely the individual's choice.
 The experimenter can vary incentives for the individual to enroll in the program, but their effectiveness is a priori unknown.} For instance, in online advertising, treatment is exposure to ads, which is determined through auctions.
 The advertiser, as the experimenter, can influence treatment compliance---the exposure rate---by changing the average budget per user.
 The higher it is, the more likely the user is to be exposed to the ad.
-With a multi-cell experiment, this variation can be obtained by simply allocating the budget across cells appropriately.
+With a multi-cell experiment, this variation can be obtained by simply allocating the budget across cells appropriately (see Section \ref{sec:implem:testing} for more discussion).
 Hence, our analysis in terms of exposure rates can be seen as choosing a cell-specific budget per user; as our expected profit maximization problem shows, there is a direct correspondence between the two approaches.

 As we show in Section \ref{sec:appr_met}, Assumption \ref{assum:exp} is crucial for BMW's method to be implementable in the context of our multi-cell design.
-On the other hand, with a single-cell experiment with one-sided noncompliance, the application of BMW's method requires the imposition of an additional constraint to alleviate an underidentification problem, which we show in Section \ref{sec:dir_bmw}.
+On the other hand, with a single-cell experiment with one-sided noncompliance, the application of BMW's method requires the imposition of an additional constraint to alleviate an underidentification problem (see Appendix D).